 On the Outside Looking In

-11. Jin Joo Hong: She decided to concentrate on the KLPGA full-time in 2011 and I expect she'll stay there in 2012.
+13. Jin Joo Hong: She decided to concentrate on the KLPGA full-time in 2011 and has been there ever since.

-13. Charlotte Mayorkas: On twitter last February she told me she's recovering from a wrist injury and playing professionally in Canada.
+15. Charlotte Mayorkas: Last I heard (back before the 2011 season) she was recovering from a wrist injury and playing professionally in Canada.

 Over and Out

 18. Seo-Jae Lee: Is she back on the KLPGA or out of professional golf?
 Even Seoul Sisters.com lists her status as unknown!